Hifu-devs/hifu-api/README.md

 ### Overview

 A backend Rails application for the Hifu mobile application.
+[Video presentation of the applicaiton.](https://youtu.be/N3UlJqEU40E)

 Hifu-api supports it's mobile application counterpart via a Rails + GraphQL api and multiple messaging microservices written in sinatra.
 The mobile application can post a hifu route to the api (see endpoints below), which is then stored in a postgresql database.
 A background worker checks for any routes that have expired (past the `end_time` specified in the `route`).
 Expired routes are then forwarded to the messaging microservices which contact the emergency contact on record.
 Repositories related to this project include: